mattrmd/joplen_mlsp2024/README.md

 pip install -r requirements.txt
 ```

+==The zip file for peer review already contains all data and results.==

 ## Downloading the data

 Most of the data will be downloaded automatically when the code is run.